The French Pacific Nobody Talks About: A Week in New Caledonia

 But the knockout is the natural aquarium at Oro Bay.
 A shallow, protected pool of coral reef accessible by wading from the beach.
 The fish density is absurd.
 Parrotfish, butterflyfish, needlefish, and enormous sea cucumbers, all in water warm enough to stay in for hours.
 Snorkel gear essential.
 No rental available — bring your own.

-I stayed two nights in a gite (self-catering bungalow) for XPF 9,000/night (~$78).
-The owner, a Kanak woman named Marie-Louise, brought fresh papaya and baguettes each morning.
-At night, the silence was complete.
+Stay two nights in a gite (self-catering bungalow) for XPF 9,000/night (~$78).
+The owner, a Kanak woman named Marie-Louise, brings fresh papaya and baguettes each morning.
+At night, the silence is complete.
 No traffic.
 No music.
-Just tree frogs and the sound of a lagoon with nobody in it.
+Just tree frogs and the sound of a lagoon with nobody in it — the polar opposite of a sunset-packed Aegean caldera.

 The Reef: World's Second Best

-I saw a dugong.
-Let me say that again.
-A dugong — the animal that inspired mermaid legends — was grazing on seagrass thirty meters from the beach.
-Our guide said they're regular visitors.
-Sea turtles surfaced twice during our snorkel.
+You can see a dugong here.
+Worth saying again.
+A dugong — the animal that inspired mermaid legends — grazing on seagrass thirty meters from the beach.
+Guides say they're regular visitors.
+Sea turtles surface twice in a single snorkel.
 Manta rays patrol the deeper reef edges.

 For serious divers, the outer reef passes offer drift diving with pelagics.
 Dive operators in Noumea run full-day trips to the reef for XPF 15,000-20,000.
-But even snorkeling from the beach at Amedee delivered more marine life than my last five Caribbean trips combined.
+But even snorkeling from the beach at Amedee delivers more marine life than five Caribbean trips combined.

 Kanak Culture: The Real Heart